ARM-software/psa-api/doc/crypto/api/ops/ka.rst

     .. subsection:: Compatible key types

-        The resulting combined key agreement algorithm is compatible with the same key types as the raw key agreement algorithm used to construct it.
+        The resulting combined key agreement algorithm is compatible with the same key types as the standalone key agreement algorithm used to construct it.

 Standalone key agreement